Can You Handle the Truth? New Rules Regarding Statements of Truth and Foreign-Language Witness Statements in Civil Proceedings

 the witness statement should include the date of translation in the top right hand corner.

 The amendments to Practice Direction 22 bulk up the requirements for statements of truth and aim to ensure that the court can be assured of their validity.
 The additional wording, by which an individual expressly acknowledges that they may be subject to contempt of court proceedings, does not create anything new in the law.
-Instead, it merely reflects the sanction that already exists.
+Instead, it merely reflects the sanction that already exists.1 However, it emphasises the significance of giving a statement of truth and highlights, in express terms, the potential consequence of improper verification.
+It should also ensure that individuals are fully, and properly, advised of such consequence by their solicitors.

 In addition, it is possible that the changes may also lay the groundwork for more frequent sanction by the court in obvious cases, and make it easier for sanctions to be imposed.
 Litigants should therefore be aware of the increased risk of strategic complaints and satellite proceedings where parties, or their representatives, appear to have been less than vigilant in recalling, analysing or setting out the ‘facts’ they rely upon.